 - Shower flow stops when flushing toilet

 The whistling sounds from pipes are most likely to occur when you are showering with the hot water.
 If an appliance is cycling, and you flush the toilet, you might notice that the toilet tank takes a long time to fill.
-If you are trying to fill a backyard swimming pool, it might seem like it takes forever, and your other household fixtures might not deliver more than a trickle of water during the pool filling process.
 Even if you only notice low water pressure problems once in a while, it is a good idea to have your plumbing system inspected.
 There could be a problem that requires prompt repair.

 Why One Plumbing Fixture Has Low Water Pressure